 - Alternatively, use the Search function and look for “France”, “French”, “Paris”and “Capetian” and you get a clearer understanding of where you will find this information in the book and which chapters you should read.
 Note phrases can be searched in speech marks e.g. “French monarchy”

 You can add notes to the e-book as you read it.
 This is useful as it gives you a pause between reading sentences or paragraphs to think about what it means and put it in your own words.
 Constant reading without pausing to take notes and reflect can lead to brain overload.
 If writing notes on a screen is just another chore to add to the many we do online today, then use pen and paper instead.
 A daydream can interrupt every paragraph if I don’t have a pen and paper in my hand, and writing as I read is essential to my overall understanding of a text.
 It’s the same as listening to a lecture or watching a video, unless I make notes I cannot retain the salient points but become seduced by the imagery or tangential thoughts (such as “Does she know that she says ‘erm’ before every sentence? or “I’ve got a pair of shoes like that”)

 Things to follow up

 Making a list of things to follow up as you are reading, helps you keep on track, particularly if you are tempted to do a bit of hyperlink hopping.
-Unfortunately the footnotes in the e-book above are not hyperlinks, which is a bit of poor design feature.
+Unfortunately the footnotes in some e-books are not hyperlinks, which is a poor design feature.
 If I could instantly see the source in a pop up window, I could jot down which footnotes I want to follow up.
 Instead I have to use the navigation pane on the left-hand side to go to the Notes section of the book (not to be confused with the Notes tab where you can add your own notes as you read).
 Going back to the page where the footnote originated though is a bit confusing, so it’s a good idea to jot down the page number before looking at the footnote and then type it in the page locator at the top to return to the page.

 Managing your online space